stephabauva/full_stack_python_javascript/README.md

 in homePage, set a state for roomCode and fetch the actual roomCode data to componentDidMount in HomePage Router, add what to render --> which page to redirect depending on if the user is already in a room or not
 Note: if he is in a room then redirect to that room, if not redirect to the homepage

+Adding functionality to leave the room and go back to HomePage (vid 10) in views, create a post request in a class LeaveRoom pop the room_code from the user session data get the user code (session_key) delete all room data attached to the session key add the url when the page render we need to reset the state of the room code to null, otherwise even we delete it from the database it will still be present as a state --> add a clearRoomCode method and setState of roomCode to null in the Route of the Room page, render Room with its props (roomCode: "WGGVFK" in match.params is the one we need) and also add a call back to the props: leaveRoomCallback
+Note: props are provided in HomePage by Route
+Note: a call back allows a child component to alter a parent component in Room. leaveRoomCode is used in getRoomDetails and leaveButtonPressed to clear any roomCode previously set as state